Fuji X-T4 vs Fuji X-T3: Why The Older X-T3 Is Still Relevant In 2024

 The X-T4 is what I consider Fujifilm’s first serious push to get into the video shooter market dominated by Sony and Canon.
 It took everything good about the X-T3 including the 4K 60 fps that was already there, added IBIS (built in image stabilization), a fully articulating tilt screen, and a larger battery.

-To me, those are the only three main differences.
+Those are effectively the only three main differences.
 For me, they were crucial, but I’ll dive in deeper to explain why it may not be necessary for you if you’re choosing a Fuji camera for the first time.

 As far as other minor differences, there are a couple of new film simulations and effects, slightly improved image processing, and more dedicated Stills vs Movie settings.